Small Remodels or Clean Outs

 Weight limits are in effect to keep cost down to the majority of customers.

-Over weight containers are billed at $100/ton (prorated, not an automatic $100).
+Over weight containers are charged a prorated fee per ton.
 A truck slip is provided as proof.

 House clean outs are commonly not over weight but roofing and concrete are almost always over weight.

 Sometimes a project is bigger than the back of a pick-up.
 Anybody can utilize our services.
 Most commonly:

 Construction: Renovations, Demolition, New Builds, Additions